Franz Ritter von Epp

-Biography

-Military career
+Early military career and World War I

 Franz Epp was born in Munich in 1868, the son of the painter Rudolph Epp and Katharina Streibel.
-He spent his school years in Augsburg and after this joined the military academy in Munich.
-He served as a volunteer in East Asia during the Boxer Rebellion in 1900–01 and then became a company commander in the colony of German South-West Africa (now Namibia), where he took part in the bloody Herero and Nama genocide.
-During the First World War, he served as the commanding officer of the Royal Bavarian Infantry Lifeguards Regiment in France, Serbia, Romania, and at the Isonzo front.
+He spent his school years in Augsburg and enlisted in the Bavarian Army at Munich in 1887.
+He attended the Bavarian War Academy from 1896 to 1899.
+He served as a volunteer in East Asia during the Boxer Rebellion in 1900–1901 and then became a company commander in the colony of German South-West Africa (now Namibia), where he took part in the Herero and Nama genocide.

-For his war service, Epp received numerous medals, of which the Pour le Mérite (29 May 1918) was the most significant.
+During World War I, Epp served as the commanding officer of the Royal Bavarian Infantry Lifeguards Regiment in France, Serbia, Romania, and at the Isonzo front.
+For his war service, he received numerous decorations, of which the Pour le Mérite (29 May 1918) was the most significant.
 He was also knighted, being made Ritter von Epp on 25 February 1918, and received the Bavarian Military Order of Max Joseph (23 June 1916).

-Freikorps
+Freikorps and Reichswehr years

-After the end of the war, Epp formed the Freikorps Epp, a right-wing paramilitary unit mostly made up of war veterans, of which the future leader of the Sturmabteilung (SA) Ernst Röhm was a member.
+After the end of the war, Epp formed the Freikorps Epp, a right-wing paramilitary unit mostly made up of war veterans, of which the future leader of the Sturmabteilung (SA), Ernst Röhm, was a member.
 This unit took part in the crushing of the Bavarian Soviet Republic in Munich, being responsible for various massacres.
-Epp joined the Reichswehr and was promoted to Generalmajor in 1922.
-He took his leave from the German Army after getting involved with right-wing associations in 1923.
+Epp joined the Reichswehr, rising to the rank of Generalmajor effective 1 July 1921.

-Epp made available some 60,000 Reichsmarks to Adolf Hitler's mentor Dietrich Eckart for the acquisition of the majority of shares in Eher Verlag, the publisher of Völkischer Beobachter, which Hitler completed in December 1920, and for the maintenance of the newspaper, which became the daily mouthpiece of the Nazi Party.
-This was publicised in the Social Democratic press and Epp was questioned about the loan by the Vice President of the Bavarian State Parliament Erhard Auer, which led some scholars to suggest that the money had come from secret army funds; Epp justified his actions in political terms and complained that his financial assistance was "blown up into an action of state".
+Epp made available some 60,000 Reichsmarks to Adolf Hitler's mentor, Dietrich Eckart, for the acquisition of the majority of shares in Eher Verlag, the publisher of Völkischer Beobachter, which Hitler completed in December 1920, and for the maintenance of the newspaper, which became the daily mouthpiece of the Nazi Party.
+This was publicised in the Social Democratic press and Epp was questioned about the loan by the vice president of the Bavarian State Parliament Erhard Auer, which led some scholars to suggest that the money had come from secret army funds; Epp justified his actions in political terms and complained that his financial assistance was "blown up into an action of state".

-As the SA expanded, it became an armed band of several hundred thousand men, whose function was to guard Nazi rallies and disrupt those of other political parties.
-Some of its leaders, particularly Ernst Röhm, visualized the SA as supplanting the regular army when Adolf Hitler came to national power.
-To this end, a department was set up under Epp called the Wehrpolitisches Amt ("Army political office").
-Nothing came of this, as a distrustful Hitler had the SA crushed and many of its leaders killed in the Night of the Long Knives in the summer of 1934.
+Due to his right-wing political associations, he resigned from the army on 31 October 1923, at which time he was granted a brevet promotion to Generalleutnant.